microsoft/TypeScript-New-Handbook/chapters/Basics.md

 let foo = "Hello World!";
 ```

-As you can probably guess, if we try to run `foo.toLowerCase()`, we'll get the same string, but completely in lower-case letters.
+As you can probably guess, if we try to run `foo.toLowerCase()`, we'll get the same string only in lower-case.

 What about that second line of code?
 If you're familiar with JavaScript, you'll know this fails with an exception: